Dr. Lindy Sannie McMullin

 Maslow’s adapted hierarchy including self-education after belonging needs(McMullin, 2017)

-Myth acknowledges fate and necessity that in Neo-platonic thought was expressed as soul, which could mean both personal and world soul.
+My work is about changing perspectives and bringing about paradigm shifts not only on a personal level but in the collective as well.
 The universality of archetypal images imply more than personal consequence.
 By raising the soul beyond its egocentric confines, the word archetypal points to something of value.
 There is both an intentional force, as in the case of Jung’s (2008) instinct, and the mythical field of personifications, as in the case of Hillman’s (2004) Gods.
-In his book, Re-Visioning Psychology, James Hillman (1992) invites a “return to Greece” as a path to further spiritual development both for the individual and society.
-He refers not just to a geographic Greece or historical time, but to what he terms an “inner Greece”.